 What is Human Relations Theory?

 Human relations theory is the humanistic way of managing people in an organization.
 It holds the belief that valuing employees’ feelings, emotions, needs, and attitudes, prompting teamwork, employee participation, non-directive supervision, good relationships between managers and workers, etc. are the key ways to employee motivation and productivity, of the whole organization.

-This theory emphasized that managers should be more sensitive to employees’ needs and attitudes.
+This theory emphasizes that managers should be more sensitive to employees’ needs and attitudes.
 Employees i.e. workers should be treated as human beings not only as factors of production.

 Elton Mayo (1880-1949), an Australian Psychologist, developed this human relations theory.
-According to him, workers’ work satisfaction is necessary for productivity, money is not the only factor for workers’ motivation-workers motivation depends on various factors, and the workplace should have a healthy working environment.
+According to him, workers’ work satisfaction is necessary for productivity, and money is not the only factor for workers’ Motivation depends on various factors, and the workplace should have a healthy working environment.

 Elton Mayo is in opposition to the classical management theories of F.W.
 Taylor, Henri Fayol, and Max Weber.
-All of these three classical theories have a common thing of rigid structure and ignoring workers’ sentiments and only being focused on productivity.
-Mayo stated that these theories were suitable for the industrial age but are not so suitable in this modern practice.
+All these three classical theories have a common thing of rigid structure ignoring workers’ sentiments and only being focused on productivity.
+Mayo stated that these theories were suitable for the industrial age but were not so suitable in this modern practice.

 Human relations theory is the movement from 1924 to 1932.
 Elton Mayo, a professor at Harvard Business School, and his colleagues did a long study and developed the human relations theory/approach to management.

 He and his team did a series of experiments.
 The experiments were eight years long.
 They did their experiments among several groups of workers at the Hawthorne Plant of the Western Electric Company in Chicago.
 That is why human relation theory is also called the Hawthorne experiment.